mind-inria/hidimstat/tools/release/How_to_release.md

    - Commit the modifications
    - Push the modification

-7\. merge the PR on `X.Y.Z` (don't squash the commits)
+7\. merge the PR on `release-X.Y.Z` (don't squash the commits)
   - check if the tests pass, the rendering of the documentation, the examples and the changelog are good
   - merge the PR **without squashing commit**:
   no squash see warning in https://scikit-learn.org/dev/developers/maintainer.html#reference-steps \
   *NOTE*: in normal times only squash&merge is enabled because that's what we want for the main branch and we don't want to rebase or merge without squashing mistakes.
-There seems to be no way to configure this per branch ATM on github. so when we do a release we temporarily enable rebase. go to repository settings -> general -> pull requests, enable rebase, then merge the PR on 0.4.X (with the rebase option), then in the settings disable it again
+There seems to be no way to configure this per branch ATM on github. so when we do a release we temporarily enable rebase. go to repository settings -> general -> pull requests, enable rebase, then merge the PR on release-X.Y.X (with the rebase option), then in the settings disable it again
-- now we build the wheel we will upload to pypi locally `git fetch upstream` and `git checkout upstream/X.Y.Z`
+- now we build the wheel we will upload to pypi locally `git fetch mind-inria` and `git checkout mind-inria/X.Y.Z`

 7\.
 Rebuild the wheel & retest it (see step [3])